wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 You can enable node auto upgrades to keep all of your nodes running the latest version of Kubernetes.
 You can choose to run private clusters, which contain nodes without external IP addresses.
 You can also choose to run the cluster master for a private cluster without a publicly reachable end point using Master authorized networks.

 By default, private clusters do not allow TCP IP addresses to access the cluster master end point.
 Using private clusters with master authorized networks, makes your cluster master reachable only by the specific address ranges that you choose.

-Nodes within your cluster VPC network can still access the master, and so can Google's internal production jobs that manage it for you.
+Nodes within a cluster VPC network can still access the master, and so can Google's internal production jobs that manage it for you.

-Make sure to protect your secrets by using encrypted secrets.
+Protect your secrets by using encrypted secrets.

 To store sensitive configuration information rather than storing them in config maps.
 Whenever possible, grant privilege to groups rather than individual users.
 This applies both to Cloud IAM which lets you grant rules to Google groups, as well as kubernetes are back which lets you grant roles to kubernetes groups.

-Suppose you grant privileges to an administrator named Pat in many places and then Pat leaves your company.
-You now must track down all the places where Pat has privileges, and remove them.
+If you grant privileges to an administrator who later leaves your company, you now must track down all the places where that administrator has privileges, in order to remove them.
 That's tedious and error-prone.

-If you follow the best practice of always granting privileges to groups rather than to users, you can remove Pat's access simply by taking Pat out of the administrator group.
+So it's best practice to always grant privileges based on groups rather than to individual users, so you can remove access simply by taking someone out of the administrator group.

 <a target="_blank" href="https://googlecoursera.qwiklabs.com/focuses/13131337?parent=lti_session">Qwiklab: Implementing Role-Based Access Control with Google Kubernetes Engine</a>: